iamkanishka/Angular-Featuers-Exploration-Part2/README.md

 Reactive Form
 1. Introduction to reactive Forms Approach.
 Create FormGroup and FormContreol with code in Angular
+2. Attach the HTML File using the FormGroup with FormControlName using Reactive Forms in Angular

 # Follow the Below Steps